-Wherever you have your garden, no matter how wintery it is, you notice the days getting a little longer and you start to feel eager to dig in the earth.
-If you are reading the plant and seed catalogs while looking out on the snow, this list is for you.
+Wherever you have your garden, no matter how wintery it is, you notice the spring days getting a little longer, and you start to feel eager to dig in the earth.
+If you are reading the plant and seed catalogs while looking out into the snow, this list is for you.
 You are planning your early spring garden -it’s not too soon to take steps to get it ready.

 Most of these steps can be done about one month before planting time.
 Some even earlier.
 Preparing tools and equipment can start sooner, especially if you have big plans.
-Before planting time, we all have the luxury of time to do the right preparations; after we start to plant things can get pretty busy!
+Before planting, we all have the luxury of time to do the right preparations; after we start planting, things can get pretty busy!
 This should help you have spring garden success.

 - Inspect the Scene Of the Crime